zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_07_en-US_RTM_AND_SMELL.md

 ### 6.1 Beyond Atmospheric Chemistry

-For a ship that navigates between realities, conventional chemical smell is irrelevant—there may be no atmosphere to smell.
+For a ship that navigates between realities, conventional chemical smell is irrelevant, there may be no atmosphere to smell.
 But the RTM concept of smell as coherence perception becomes **essential**.

 The Aetherion's "smell" is its coherence sensing system: